 If you’re able to keep your roof structure, there’s still a chance the shingles are old and will need to be replaced.
 The price will depend on the cost of labor in your area and the type of material you choose, from simple asphalt shingles to expensive slate or tile.

-Finishes are 30 percent of your garage conversion cost
+Finishes are about 30% of your garage conversion’s construction cost.

 When we talk about finishes, we mean things like: